gforghieri/TUDelft-CSE1305-ADS/README.md

 # Algorithms and Data Structures

 Algorithms and data structures are fundamental notions in computer science and knowledge about standard data structures and algorithm is essential for programmers.
-This course enables the student to
+This course enables the student to:

 understand, explain, and implement standard data structures, understand, explain, and implement standard algorithms,